Facundo Bagnis

 Facundo Bagnis ([faˈkundo ˈβaɣnis]; born 27 February 1990) is an Argentine professional tennis player.
-He has won 1 ATP doubles event at Stuttgart and 21 Challengers in singles, achieving a career-high singles ranking of World No. 55 in November 2016.
+He has a career-high singles ranking of World No. 55 reached in November 2016.
+Bagnis competes mainly on the ATP Challenger Tour where he has won 17 singles titles.
+He also won one ATP doubles title in Stuttgart.
+Bagnis was given a provisional ban from tennis in October 2025 after failing an anti-doping test.

 Tennis career

-2011-2012: ATP debut and first win
+2011-2013: ATP debut and first win, Maiden ATP title

 Bagnis played in his first ATP World Tour match at the 2011 Movistar Open on January 31, 2011, losing to Santiago Giraldo in three sets,.
 He won his first tour-level match at 2012 Copa Claro, beating Leonardo Mayer.

 2014-2016: Major debut and first win, Top 55 debut & career best year-end ranking

 Bagnis secured his biggest victory and first win at the Grand Slam level on his debut when he defeated Julien Benneteau in the first round of the 2014 French Open, winning the deciding set 18–16.

 He finished the 2016 season at a career-best year-end high of No. 56.